Tachyonic and parametric instabilities in an extended bosonic Josephson junction: Instabilities from linearized fluctuation equations

 \end{itemize} Moreover, for each resonance process, the above analysis only concerned the first (order) instability band.
 Still, in general, multiples of the resonance, so higher frequency harmonics are also in resonance.
 Each band in momentum space has a width of order $\delta \tilde{k} = l^2$, $l\in \mathbb{N}$.
 So they will be located at higher frequencies (but not multiples), with a narrower width, and a lower growth rate.
 We denote these processes in the figure as $(i,j) \xrightarrow{l r} (i,j)$ to indicate the $l$-order resonance.

-In general, for increasing the oscillation amplitude $\Delta z$, the width of the parametric instability bands increases and the bands higher.
+In general, for increasing the oscillation amplitude $\Delta z$, the width of the parametric instability bands increases and the bands become higher.
 There are no further resonance processes apart from the ones discussed.
 For instance, the process involving a pair of particles from the second condensate with one (or more) particles tunneling to the second condensate is energetically forbidden.
-The instability chart is summarized in Fig.~\ref{fig:linearpeaks_parametric}.
-The energetically possible processes are depicted with vertical lines.
+The instability chart is summarized in the left panel of Fig. \ref{fig:linearpeaks_parametric}, along with the evolution of the mean fields displayed in the right panel.
+Energetically possible processes are represented by vertical lines.
+The dashed green line illustrates the limiting case where only tachyonic instabilities are present, occurring when the amplitude of the mean fields' oscillation approaches zero.